 12. How do I apply for a grant of probate?

-You can apply yourself or using a probate practitioner: around 70% of applications are made using a solicitor, notary or barrister.
+You can apply yourself or using a probate professional.

 Probate application fees are payable when you apply.

 You need to complete probate application form PA1.
 You also need to complete an inheritance tax form: form IHT205 if no tax is payable or forms IHT400 and IHT421 otherwise.
 You cannot apply for a grant of probate until you have valued the deceased's estate.

 Along with the forms, you must enclose an official copy of the death certificate, the original will (and any codicils) and the fees.

 You will need to submit a statement of truth, either online or at a probate registry, confirming that the information you have given is true and promising to administer the estate properly.